U.S. oil companies' restructuring plans founder as prices plunge

-WILMINGTON, Del(Reuters) - When Samson Resources Corp filed this year’s biggest energy-related bankruptcy in September, the oil and gas company said it had a deal to emerge from Chapter 11 protection by year-end.
+WILMINGTON, Del, Dec 1(Reuters) - When Samson Resources Corp filed this year’s biggest energy-related bankruptcy in September, the oil and gas company said it had a deal to emerge from Chapter 11 protection by year-end.
 Just a few weeks later, plunging gas prices had left the deal in tatters.

 Samson joins about a half dozen troubled energy producers that have sought court protection from creditors this year and discovered asset values have evaporated or that a restructuring plan has unraveled as commodity prices plunge.